janclemenslab/anurogryllus-resonance/README.md

 # anurogryllus-resonance
-Code for Mann et al. 2024
+Code and data for Mann et al. 2024